leon4rd/test/README.md

-## Have you heard about corduroy pillows?
-They're making headlines!
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.